Authorial Illustration Projects

 'Quote: Introduction

 'Many years ago almost two centuries, a young man heard of a story that many said was true.
 Not a fable or fairy tale, but something that had been passed from generation to generation from father to son and mother to daughter.
 The young man was a writer and had been in search of extraordinary tales for his book.
 He traveled to Zennor to investigate.
-He had been told there he would find for himself proof along with people who would recite the story'.
+He had been told there he would find for himself proof along with people who would recite to him the story'.

 ref ( maid of the sea)